 ‘Aye.
 We’re restricted to windfalls from gorse shrubs, I’m afraid.
 Good firewood is scarce until we reach the tree-line, which won’t be until tomorrow.
 Gorse burns like fury so you’ll have to collect rather a lot.’
 Seymour shucked off his jacket and handed it to Levi.
 ‘Here, use this as a bag, you’ll be able to carry more.’

 A half hour later the three were sitting around a crackling, spitting fire.
-Above it, glowing pin-prick sparks rose high into the chill air.
-Within the flickering flames the billy-can sat atop a flat stone, its contents steaming.
+From the flickering flames, glowing pinprick sparks rose high into the chill air.
+Within the fire Seymour’s billy-can sat atop a flat stone, its contents steaming.
 Seymour leaned forward and stirred the thickening stew within.

 ‘Here we are,’ he said.
 ‘Good job I packed extra kit, let’s have your plates.’